znuny/manual/source/admin/ticketattributerelations/index.rst

 .. note:: You need to create a document for each relation.
 Our example needs two Excel sheets.

-Upload the Excel/CSV relations files and set the checkmark for "add missing possible dynamic field values".
+Upload the Excel/CSV relations files and scheck for "Add missing possible dynamic field values".

 .. note:: The priority sets the execution order for your rules.
 You can change it later, if needed.